exporl/apex/documentation/introduction/index.md

 amt

-:   contains the , for automatic generation or analysis of experiment
+:   contains the APEX 4 Matlab Toolbox, for automatic generation or analysis of experiment
     files (cf. appendix <span>\[</span>app:Matlab<span>\]</span>).

 examples

-:   contains example experiments for nearly every feature of
+:   contains example experiments for nearly every feature of APEX

 makes use of an experiment file.
 An experiment file contains all the necessary information to run an experiment, such as the layout of the